otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-github-and-javascript.md

 The **scope** is a phrase describing the section of the codebase that is affected by the change.
 For example, if you are working on the **formative assessment** for **JavaScript**, you can use the scope `javascript`.
 If you are working on the **formative assessment** for **HTML**, you can use the scope `html`.

 The **description** is a short description of the change.
 It should be written in the imperative mood, meaning it should be written as if you are giving a command or instruction.
-For example, "Add a new feature" instead of "Added a new feature".
+For example, "add a new feature" instead of "added a new feature".

 Here are some examples of **conventional commits**: